Efon845939/EcoScan/docs/points-logic.md

 ## 2. Carbon Footprint Survey Points

-Points from the daily carbon footprint survey are calculated based on a `sustainabilityScore` (from 1 to 10) and an `estimatedFootprintKg` provided by the AI analysis.
-The system is designed to provide a small provisional reward, with a large bonus for verifying with a receipt.
+Points from the daily carbon footprint survey are calculated based on a user's inputs and their region.
+The system awards a base score immediately, with a large bonus available for verifying activities with a receipt.

 ### Regional Benchmarks